-Poly-ICLC is an investigational drug that is being studied as part of a strategy to cure HIV infection.2
+Poly-ICLC is an investigational drug that is being studied as part of a strategy to cure HIV.

 Currently, there is no cure for HIV infection.
-One of the main obstacles to curing HIV infection is that the virus can remain hidden and inactive (latent) inside certain cells of the immune system (such as resting CD4 T cells) for many months or even years.
-While HIV is in this latent state, the immune system cannot recognize the virus, and antiretroviral therapy (ART) has no effect on it.
-(ART is the recommended treatment for HIV infection and involves using a combination of different antiretroviral [ARV] drugs to prevent HIV from replicating.)5,6
+One of the main obstacles to curing HIV infection is that thecan remain hidden and inactive (latent) inside certain cells of the (such as resting CD4 cells) for many months or even years.
+The cells where latent HIV hides are known as the .
+While HIV is in this latent state, the immune system cannot recognize the virus, and (ART) has no effect on it.
+(ART is the recommended treatment for HIV infection and involves using a combination of different [ARV] drugs to prevent HIV from replicating.)5,6

-Poly-ICLC belongs to a general class (group) of HIV drugs called latency-reversing agents.
+Poly-ICLC belongs to a general class (group) of HIV drugs called.
 There are different types of latency-reversing agents.
-Poly-ICLC is a type of latency-reversing agent called a toll-like receptor agonist.2
+Poly-ICLC is a type of latency-reversing agent called a toll-like agonist.2

 How do latency-reversing agents work?

 Latency-reversing agents reactivate (turn back on) latent HIV within resting CD4 cells.
 When latent HIV is reactivated, it is once again able to produce new virus and multiply ().
 It is hoped that after latent HIV is reactivated, the CD4 cells in which the virus was hiding are more likely to die off on their own or be recognized and killed by the body’s immune system.6,7

 In addition, any new virus that is produced during reactivation can then be prevented from infecting other cells with the use of ongoing ART.6,7 Recent research has shown that additional therapies, together with latency-reversing agents, may be needed to fully eliminate latent HIV from the body.7